 When it was safe, we knelt down to find the ID tag on her collar.
 Fortunately, the address on the ID tag told us that her owner’s house was a block over.
 We went up to the house and found the owner crying over the news that we found her elderly Pitbull.

-In this case, the Pitbull was saved but this could have easily caused a tragic death.
+In this case, the Pitbull was saved but this could have easily caused a tragic fatality.

 Fun Fact: If you have an elderly Pitbull with dementia, one of the unusual behaviors is disorientation.
 Your senior Pitbull may appear confused or lost in a familiar environment so dog owners should keep an eye out on their elderly dogs to prevent lost dogs.

-Outdoor Pitbulls are also exposed to animal fights and end up contracting diseases due to open wounds and cuts.
-While outdoor Pitbulls do not have to worry about being overweight, they do have to hunt for their food and as a result, they may not get a well-balanced nutritious diet.
+Outdoor Pitbulls may be exposed to open wounds and cuts.
+While outdoor Pitbulls do not have to worry about being overweight, they do have to search for their food and as a result, they may not get a well-balanced nutritious diet.

 It is normal for Pitbulls to run about as a way to explore their environment since they are an energetic dog breed.
 However, their safety is very important.
 As dog owners, we can help to prevent harmful situations that may unexpectedly cut their life short.